TheoSimoes/4DOK/README.md

-# 4DOK Application for Openinnovation project at Epsi school
+# 4DOK Application for Open Innovation project at Epsi school